Program Cost May Be Reimbursed by Your HSA, HRA or FSA 🎉

 Will naltrexone impact my marijuana use?

-The study showed that taking naltrexone would reduce the amount of self-administration of cannabis – so you'll likely want to consume less if naltrexone is taken, and you may notice the "good effects" are not as prominent.
+The study showed that taking naltrexone would reduce the amount of self-administration of cannabis – so you may want to consume less if naltrexone is taken, and you may notice the "good effects" are not as prominent.

 The study concluded that,